 The problem with cart abandonment rates

 Calculated by dividing the total number of completed transactions by the total number of opened carts, shopping cart abandonment rates represent the shoppers that do not advance to checkout.
-These rates, which average around 66 percent according to Forrester, display a problematic trend for digital buyers.
+These rates, which average around 71% globally according to Dynamic Yield, display a problematic trend for digital buyers.

 However, this may not always be the case.
 There are several factors unrelated to the quality of user experience (UX) that can cause shoppers to leave items in their carts.